 BASELABS is a development partner and software provider for vehicle manufacturers (OEMs) and suppliers in the automotive industry.
 From our industry contacts, we know that there are two approaches for the software development of data fusion systems.

-These companies develop the software individually for each project.
+In this approach the software is developed individually for each project.
 Such a project is e.g. an emergency brake assistant for a mid-size car of a certain OEM.
 The code is often created in a hardware-related programming language in order to test the code directly on an ECU and to implement it for series production later on.
 During development, existing source code blocks from previous projects are reused wherever possible, but reusability does not have the highest priority.

 Besides the development of own tools, there is the possibility to use established libraries for the development of data fusion software.
-With this approach, the development and maintenance costs for a library and complementary tools are borne by the provider of the software and only a part of this is to be covered by the respective user via a license fee.
-The users can concentrate on the development and improvement of the data fusion algorithms.
+With this approach, the development and maintenance costs for a library and complementary tools are borne by the provider.
+The software is made available to users via a license and the license fee is only a small part of the total costs.
+The users can concentrate on the development and optimization of the overall system and the actual driving functions and thus, differentiate from the competitors.
+The software library provides the basic functionality with the data fusion code.
+The resulting time and cost-saving potentials enable the automotive company to react more flexibly to customer requirements, to drive forward its innovations for series development with less risk and to market them much faster.
 Companies like Continental rely on this approach for these and other reasons.